romstad/Chess.jl/docs/src/manual.md

  -  -  -  -  -  -  -  -
 ```

-The return value is of type `SquareSet`, which will be discussed in depth later
+The return value is of type `SquareSet`, which is discussed in depth in the API
-in this manual.
+reference.

 Here is a similar example that returns all squares occupied by black pieces: